1950 East Pakistan riots: Sylhet District

-On 15 February, the house of Dinendra Chandra Deb Purakayastha in the village of Gangajal was looted and forcefully occupied by Muslim miscreants.
-At 9 A.M., the village of Silani under Bahubal police station of the erstwhile Karimganj sub-division was attacked.
+On 15 February, the house of Dinendra Chandra Deb Purakayastha in the village of Gangajal was looted and forcibly occupied by Muslim miscreants.
+At 9:00 am, the village of Silani under the Bahubal police station of the erstwhile Karimganj subdivision was attacked.
 The mob raised provocative slogans and set fire to Hindu houses.
 Many Hindus fled to the nearby jungles to save their lives while the others were forcibly converted to Islam.
 Those who refused to convert were killed.
 In Dhakadakshin and Kachuadi, girls were abducted from eminent Brahmin families.
-In Chunarughat police station area of Habiganj sub-division, many Hindu families, including those of Ketan Das, Ashwini Nath and Birendra Nath, were forcibly converted to Islam.
+In the Chunarughat police station area of Habiganj subdivision, many Hindu families, including those of Ketan Das, Ashwini Nath, and Birendra Nath, were forcibly converted to Islam.
 In Fenchuganj, the factory of the steamer company was looted and set on fire.
 Pulin De, a Hindu, was murdered near Ilaspur.
-In Majigaon, under Fenchuganj police station, the houses of Ambika Kabiraj and Makhan Sen were looted and set on fire.
-In Balaganj police station area, in Rukanpur village, the houses of Digendra Sen, Gopesh Sen and Shib Charan Das were looted, and the members were beaten up.
-In Madhurai and Kathalkhoi, the Hindus were beaten up and forcibly converted to Islam.
-In Golapganj police station area, the houses of Baikuntha Roy and Rashbehari Roy, in the village of Phulsain, were looted.
-In Bishwanath police station area, all the Hindu houses were looted in the village of Dandapanipur.
-A cow was slaughtered, and the Hindus were forcibly converted to Islam.
+In Majigaon, under the Fenchuganj police station, the houses of Ambika Kabiraj and Makhan Sen were looted and set on fire.
+In the Balaganj police station area, in Rukanpur village, the houses of Digendra Sen, Gopesh Sen, and Shib Charan Das were looted, and the members were beaten up.
+In Madhurai and Kathalkhoi, Hindus were beaten up and forcibly converted to Islam.
+In the Golapganj police station area, the houses of Baikuntha Roy and Rashbehari Roy, in the village of Phulsain, were looted.
+In the Bishwanath police station area, all Hindu houses were looted in the village of Dandapanipur.
+A cow was slaughtered, and Hindus were forcibly converted to Islam.
 In Tukerkandi village, the Ghosh house was looted, Jogendra Ghosh was killed, and many Hindus were stabbed.
-In Sijerkachh, the Pal Chowdhury and the Brahmin houses were looted, and everybody was forced to convert to Islam.
+In Sijerkachh, the Pal Chowdhury and Brahmin houses were looted, and everybody was forced to convert to Islam.
 Bimala Smrititirtha, a Hindu scholar, refused to convert.
 His sacred thread was torn and stamped upon, and he was stabbed repeatedly.
-The shikha of the Brahmins were torn by force.
+The shikha of the Brahmins was torn by force.
 Idols were broken and thrown into nearby ponds.